-- Social skills groups - Class Dojo points - Therapeutic interventions such as, 'Drawing and Talking', Lego therapy, Emotional literacy games, Forest School and Sand trays - Sensory boxes available to support children in class or if feeling anxious - Daily monitoring of Behaviour for Learning incorporating children with focused pastoral support programmes - Pastoral team and SENCO with an "open door" policy to give support to parents, carers and children - Child of The Week achievement certificates for each class, each week - Personalised social stories - Year 6 children are allocated a mentor/ buddy from school staff at the start of year 6 who will mentor and support each child in year 6 - Staff have been trained in ALERT which helps to support children with sensory issues and emotional regulation - Zones of regulation approach to support children across the school managing emotions with the option to go to a yellow calm zone
+- Social skills groups - Class Dojo points - Therapeutic interventions such as, 'Drawing and Talking', Lego therapy, Emotional literacy games, Forest School and Sand trays - Sensory boxes available to support children in class or if feeling anxious - Daily monitoring of Behaviour for Learning incorporating children with focused pastoral support programmes - Pastoral team and SENCO with an "open door" policy to give support to parents, carers and children - Child of The Week achievement certificates for each class, each week - Personalised social stories - Year 6 children are allocated a mentor/ buddy from school staff at the start of year 6 who will mentor and support each child in year 6 - Staff have been trained in ALERT which helps to support children with sensory issues and emotional regulation.
+Autism Action resources are used to support groups. - Autism Education Trust resources are also being developed. - Zones of regulation approach to support children across the school managing emotions with the option to go to a yellow calm zone